sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 More information about the status of the FreeBSD port can be found at [[freebsd|Sage port to FreeBSD]].

 ===== Linux =====
- * openSUSE 11.2 and 11.3 are known not to work, though these issues will hopefully be fixed.
  * Mips64 The Mips64 port can be followed at [[SiCortex|The SiCortex port page]].
  * PPC64 The 64-bit PowerPC port can be followed at [[linuxPPC64|the linux PPC64 port page]]
  * Fedora 13 (32-bit).
 A buildbot for this [[http://build.sagemath.org/sage/buildslaves/cicero-1|cicero]] has never had a successful build.
 We hope to resolve this.